-It’s worth the (very reasonable) entry price alone just to get away from trekking through the city for a few minutes, to sit and enjoy the peaceful cathedral gardens.
+It’s worth the reasonable entry price alone just to get away from trekking through the city for a few minutes, to sit and enjoy the peaceful cathedral gardens.

-Especially stunning in pretty autumnal weather, as the grounds fill with red, yellow and orange leaves, and during sunnier moments.
+It's especially stunning during sunnier moments and in autumn, when the grounds fill with red, yellow and orange leaves.

-Many of Kiev’s metros (incredibly cheap, and the easiest way to get around) have long, long, long descents to take you to the platform.
+Many of Kiev’s metros (which are incredibly cheap, and the easiest way to get around) have long, long, long descents to take you to the platform.

-They’re all noteworthy, but Arsenalna is the deepest metro station in the world.
+They’re all noteworthy, but Arsenalna is the world's deepest metro station.
 Fortunately, it’s fairly central – so you may well see it by accident while you’re exploring Kiev.

-When the bells are running, and a service is underway, make sure to be respectful as you’re exploring the grounds, or taking photos.
+St Volodymyr’s cathedral is an unmissable yellow among grey surroundings.
+When the bells are ringing, and a service is underway, remember to be respectful as you’re exploring the grounds or taking photos.

 That's during weekdays.
-On weekends, you'll find market stalls filled with books, magazines, and a few other gems – plus a flea market that stretches across a road, and contains everything from knick knacks and clothes, to Soviet memorabilia, and more.
+On weekends, you'll find market stalls filled with books, magazines and other gems – plus a flea market that stretches across a road, selling everything from knick knacks and clothes to Soviet memorabilia.

 Sometimes referred to as Maidan, Independence Square is Kiev's main square, located on its main shopping street.
-It was given its name in 1991, to celebrate Ukraine's independence from the USSR in August of the same year.
+It was given its name in 1991, to celebrate Ukraine's independence from the Soviet Union in August of the same year.

 Independence Square is a lively centre point for the city, and where you're most likely to see other visitors.
 There have also been many political protests here.